 6. Food: During the day eat high-energy snacks at regular intervals.
 Before going to bed, your evening meal should emphasize fats and proteins, which are processed slower by your digestive system, thereby keeping you warmer during the night.

 7. Hydration: When conditions are cold and the sun is no where to be seen, hikers often forget to drink enough water.
-Big mistake.
+This is a mistake.
 If you are dehydrated you are more susceptible to hypothermia (see Hydration for details).

 Symptoms & Treatment